cwolfe1080/bramble/README.md

 Ctrl+N     Mark chapter
 Ctrl+R     Toggle outline menu
 Ctrl+I     Open import/export menu
-Ctrl+K     Jump to line
+Ctrl+U     Jump to line

-(This is the windows port and is a work in progress.)
+(This is the windows port and is a work in progress.
+Also, a lot of the keybinds are different from the Linux version due to Windows keycodes being and acting differently.)